 Pete Vermilyea ’94 is the Student Scholarship Director of the Civil War Institute.
 He teaches history at Housatonic Valley Regional High School in Falls Village, CT and at Western Connecticut State University.
 Pete is the author or editor of more than a dozen articles and books on the Civil War era, including "The Effect of the Confederate Invasion of Pennsylvania on Gettysburg's African American Community" which appeared in Gettysburg Magazine in 2001.
 Pete was recognized as Connecticut's History Teacher of the Year and as Connecticut Region One teacher of the year.

 Daniel J. Willever ’12 is a social studies teacher at Ramsey High School in Bergen County, New Jersey.
 He currently teaches United States history and Advanced Placement Human Geography to high school juniors and seniors.
-Dan enjoys attending teacher workshops that take him to unique places.
-In 2014, he was selected by the National Endowment for the Humanities as one of forty teachers to study the Manhattan Project and Cold War Era atomic research at Hanford Nuclear Reservation in Richland, Washington.
-Dan is also pursuing a MA in History & Culture at Drew University.
+Dan is a recipient of the prestigious Milken Educator Award, which recognizes the most impressive early-to-mid career educators in the country, and has played a key role in encouraging several of his students to choose Gettysburg College for their own studies.
+He is also pursuing a MA in History & Culture at Drew University.
+(CWES)